frohlich-lab/frohlichlab.github.io/README.md

 	git clone git@github.com:frohlich-lab/frohlichlab.github.io

-Enter your local repository and check out the `staging` branch, where you'll make changes before promoting them to the `master` branch and publishing them:
+Enter your local repository and check out a new branch `<my-feature>` from the `main` branch, where you'll make changes.
+Replace `<my-feature>` with a short, informative description of what you will change.

 	cd frohlichlab.github.io
-	git checkout staging
+	git checkout -b <my-feature> main

 ## Setup dependencies